 Vaporize and breathe – If you have a humidifier, you can easily help open up your breathing with your humidifier.
 Honestly, if you have an outlet in a walk-in closet, you can easily shut yourself in, listen to some of your favorite music, look through magazines or reminisce with old photos and allow yourself to take in the humidity.
 If your humidifier has a way to use essential oils, add those and relax.
 Always pay attention to manufacturer recommendations if using the humidifier as an essential oil diffuser.
 Another option is find some guided breathing online, follow them for some “cleansing breaths.”

-The final step to making an at home spa day is to take care of your feet.
+The final step to making an at-home spa day is to take care of your feet.
 We’re not going to focus on a full pedicure here.
 Instead, we’ll focus on helping your feet feel better.
-This 15 minute foot soak is a good start to taking away any pain in your feet and also softening any callouses.
+This 15-minute foot soak is a good start to taking away any pain in your feet and also softening any callouses.
+Another way to take care of your feet may be to get an ionic detox footbath.
+This will help get rid of the toxins in the body in a natural way.
+As the toxins get removed, the water starts changing color.

 Here’s a wonderful recipe for a foot soak that I personally use when I need to relax and pamper my feet.
 Light a candle and read a good book while you’re at it.
 If you have time and energy, go ahead and get out your pumice stone and file and scrub off any calluses.
 If you don’t have it in you; no harm, no foul.